michaelklose/netdevops-ubuntu/README.md

 # netdevops-ubuntu
-based on official Ubuntu 20.04 docker container
+based on official Ubuntu 20.04 docker container.
+If you have feedback please open an [issue](https://github.com/michaelklose/netdevops-ubuntu/issues) on GitHub.

+Python Packages are installed in a virtual environment (/root/venv) which is loaded per default.

 ### installed packages
 * awscli